presnick/ProgramsInformationPeople/_sources/AdvancedAccumulation/exercises.rst

 .. activecode:: filter_exercise_2

    things = [3, 5, -4, 7]
+   # write code to produce a list of only the positive things, [3, 5, 7], using the filter function

+.. activecode:: filter_exercise_2a

+   things = [3, 5, -4, 7]
-   # write code to produce a list of only the positive things, [3, 5, 7], via manual accumulation
+   # write code to produce a list of only the positive things, [3, 5, 7], using a list comprehension

 # define longwords using manual accumulation